aelder/VerusServicesSetup/ElectrumX.md

 journalctrl -fu electrumx.service
 ```

 Initial sync will take up to 2 hours to complete.
 Before that is done, ElectrumX will only allow RPC connections via loopback, but no external connections.
-To check ElectrumX status, do
+To check ElectrumX status, do:

 ```
 electrumx_rpc getinfo